HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 ### How can user monitor training progress?
 In Project Nodes under Projects tab, the system displays all running swarm nodes associated with the project, loss, model metric (for example, accuracy) and overall training progress for each SL-ML node pair.
 User can hover over the mouse on progress bar to view the total number of epochs and the total number of completed epochs.

-### When do we need to create multiple task runners?
+### When do we need to create multiple task runners and contracts (Training contracts)?
-If you are running concurrent Swarm training, you need to create multiple task runners.
-If you are running a single training, the default task runner would be good enough.
+If you are running concurrent Swarm training, you need to create multiple task runners and contracts.
+If you are running a single training, the default task runner and contract would be good enough.

 ### How to start SLM-UI manually?
 1. Run `<swarm-learning>/slm-ui/scripts/run-postgres -pw" supersecretpassword"`.<br>
 (`supersecretpassword` is a default database password.
 User can change this default database password using external tools like pgAdmin).
 2. Then, run `<swarm-learning>/slm-ui/scripts/run-slm-ui -pw" supersecretpassword"`.

+### What are the limitations of SLM-UI?
+Currently, SLM-UI works if you use Docker container runtime.
+SLM-UI does not work if you are running Podman container runtime on the host.<br>
+If you are using reverse proxy setup, you cannot use SLM-UI.<br>
+If you are using SPIRE based certificates, you cannot use SLM-UI.